Museum of equipments

-There were many equipments developed, and manufactured during the long history of SUPERTECH.
-Most of them are out of date, and they have been simply removed from this website as their newer versions have been introduced.
-They are not worth to mention any more.
-But there were a few really interesting, special and/or difficult equipments developed by SUPERTECH.
-The list below is a short memorial of the obsolete, but most valuable development projects, and products of our factory.
+The currently manufactured constructions of Supertech Instruments can be seen on the Products page.
+But there were many more equipments developed and manufactured during the long history (since the establishment in 1991) of Supertech Instruments.
+Most of them are out of date and they have been simply removed from this website as their newer versions have been introduced.
+But there were a few really interesting, delicate or special equipments developed by Supertech Instruments, which are already not manufactured.
+The list below is a short memorial of the discontinued, but most valuable development projects and products of our Factory.

-Our newly developed hot-plate was designed for determining the pain threshold in rats or mice.
+Our Increasing Temperature Hot Plate test equipment was designed for determining the pain threshold in rats or mice.
 The temperature is slowly increasing with variable heating rates from non-noxious levels until a response is observed or a cut-off temperature is reached.
-The response is the licking of the hindpaw, and the corresponding plate temperature represents the recorded nociceptive end-point.
-The advantage of Increasing-Temperature Hot-Plate test over the standard constant-temperature hot-plate test is the higher sensitivity (better in studying the analgesic effects of mild analgesics), and the lack of influences of pre-exposure to the hot-plate before testing.
+The response is the licking of the hind paw, and the corresponding plate temperature represents the recorded nociceptive end-point.
+The advantage of Increasing Temperature Hot Plate test over the standard constant-temperature hot-plate test is the higher sensitivity (better in studying the analgesic effects of mild analgesics), and the lack of influences of pre-exposure to the hot-plate before testing.

-The equipment is controlled by an IBM-compatible industrial standard PC through its standard Centronics (parallel) port.
-All the parameters are controlled by the program running on the computer.
-Moreover the cut-off temperature for safety's sake is controlled by the built-in microcontroller located in the Increasing-Temperature Hot-Plate equipment, too.
-A plexiglass box is placed on the top of the plate for possible clear observation of the animal.
+The equipment was controlled by an IBM-compatible industrial standard PC through its standard Centronics (parallel) port.
+All the parameters were controlled by the program running on the computer.
+Moreover the cut-off temperature for safety's sake was controlled by the built-in microcontroller located in the Increasing Temperature Hot Plate equipment, too.
+A plexiglas box was placed on the top of the plate for possible clear observation of the animal.

 Click on the picture to get it in full size